Elerir/NV-Broadcast-Autotoggle/README.md

 - install.ps1 :
   - Enable process creation and termination audit (it basically enables Windows Event ID 4688 and 4689 logging)
   - Modify the pre-built task (the xml file) with correct paths (Discord, utility's install path) as well as the .vbs file (see below)
-  - Create a Scheduled Task "AutoToggleNvidiaBroadcast" that will execute NvidiaBroadcastController.ps1 when discord starts (and every 10mn to check if discord is still open)
+  - Create a Scheduled Task "AutoToggleNvidiaBroadcast" that will execute NvidiaBroadcastController.ps1 when discord starts, when discord stops, (and every 15mn to make sure denoising is actually off if discord is not running)

 - NvidiaBroadcastController.ps1 :
   - Send a POSTMESSAGE using Win32API to the Nvidia broadcast application, which enable/disable microphone's Denoising